apache/spark/docs/howto/operator/gcp/gcs_to_sftp.rst

 .. include:: _partials/prerequisite_tasks.rst

-.. _howto/operator:GoogleCloudStorageToSFTPOperator:
+.. _howto/operator:GCSToSFTPOperator:

 Operator
 ^^^^^^^^

-Transfer files between SFTP and Google Storage is performed with the :class:`~airflow.operators.gcs_to_sftp.GoogleCloudStorageToSFTPOperator` operator.
+Transfer files between SFTP and Google Storage is performed with the :class:`~airflow.operators.gcs_to_sftp.GCSToSFTPOperator` operator.

-Use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.operators.gcs_to_sftp.GoogleCloudStorageToSFTPOperator`
+Use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.operators.gcs_to_sftp.GCSToSFTPOperator`
 to define values dynamically.